GSA/digitalgov.gov/content/resources/checklist-of-requirements-for-federal-digital-services.md

 slug: checklist-of-requirements-for-federal-digital-services
 date: 2014-01-09 1:20:11 -0400
 title: "Checklist of Requirements for Federal Websites and Digital Services"
-summary: 'Links to relevant laws, policies, and regulations for federal agencies.'
+summary: "Links to relevant laws, policies, and regulations for federal agencies."
 deck: 'The relevant laws, policies, and regulations for federal agencies.'
 authors:
   - rflagg